Neloreck/dreamplate/README.md

 ## Futures

-- Minify and optimize as separated flags from env modes
+- Config type and production/dev as separated flags from env modes
 - Benchmark for testing?
 - Build something from wasm as experiment and use wasm-loader
-- Workers investigation?
+- Workers investigation
 - Translations experiments
 - Better config for eslint

 ## Side packages (waiting for)

 - Hooks implementation for react-router (less VDOM tree pollution)
-- SSR better support (suspense, lazy and other features)